imoneoi/openchat/README.md

 ## <a id="models"></a> Models

-Our latest model is OpenChat 3.2 SUPER.
-We recommend using it for optimal conversational and instruction-following performance.
-This models is designed for English and have limited multilingual capabilities.
-They can be downloaded under the [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+Our latest model, OpenChat 3.5, is a highly capable model fine-tuned using C-RLFT with Mistral 7B as the base, on a collection of publicly available high-quality instruction data.
+For older version models such as OpenChat 3.2 SUPER, please refer to [Legacy Models](#legacy-models).

-To use these models, we highly recommend installing the OpenChat package by following the [installation guide](#installation) and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
+To use this model, we highly recommend installing the OpenChat package by following the [installation guide](#installation) and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
 The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM or two consumer GPUs with tensor parallelism.
 To enable tensor parallelism, append `--tensor-parallel-size 2` to the serving command.

 Once started, the server listens at `localhost:18888` for requests and is compatible with the [OpenAI ChatCompletion API specifications](https://platform.openai.com/docs/api-reference/chat).
 Please refer to the example request below for reference.
 Additionally, you can use the [OpenChat Web UI](#web-ui) for a user-friendly experience.